• Skip to main content

 • Make the dressing.
 Combine the balsamic vinegar, olive oil, mustard, salt, and pepper in a small lidded jar; shake vigorously until emulsified.
 Alternatively, combine ingredients in a one-cup glass measuring cup or small bowl and whisk until emulsified.

 • Whole30 only.
-Toss the fingerling potatoes with the olive oil, ½ tsp kosher salt, and ½ tsp ground pepper.
+Toss the fingerling potatoes with the olive oil, ½ teaspoon kosher salt, and ½ teaspoon ground pepper.
 Spread evenly over the prepared baking sheet in a single layer, cut side down.
 Transfer to the oven and roast until golden brown on the outside and tender on the inside, 20-22 minutes.

 Fingerling potatoes on a baking sheet before and after being roasted in the oven.